mjfh/qemu-pibox/README.md

 Here, node ID configuration is superimposed by the *QEMU virtual machine* when configuring the WAN interface via DHCP.
 Nevertheless, LAN and WLAN interfaces follow the same logic as in the hardware case.

+# <a name="oe"></a>RaspiOS Hints & Helpers

+## <a name="uc"></a>Upgrade Caveat

+Upgrading the current *RaspiOS* with *apt update;apt upgrade* will result in a boot image replacement that cannot be properly handled by *QEMU* (as of Feb 2021).
+In that case, *QEMU* just stalls and leaves the system incommunicado.
+The replacement happens when running

+      sh pijack.sh --software-update
+or

+      sh pijack.sh --apt-upgrade

+As a kludge, no *apt upgrade* command must be run on the *RaspiOS* when installing which can be accomplished with

+      sh pijack.sh --base-system --apt-install --local-software

+See *sh pijack.sh --help* for details.

+## <a name="is"></a>Installer scripts

+With the *--local-software* command line option for the *pijack.sh* tool, the following installer scripts will be provided in the */usr/local/src* directory of the *RaspiOS* image.
+See the script headers for the Debian packages needed for compiling and running.
+The scripts will fetch the source code from *github* and install into */usr/local/bin* or */usr/local/sbin*.
+Invoking a script again again, it will re-compile/install only if there was source code update.

+* *ndjbdns-update.sh*<br>
+  This script installs a ported version of the *DJBDNS* name server tools originally written by Dr. D J Bernstein.
+These servers are supposed to run under control of *runit* or *daemontools*.

+* *nim-update.sh*<br>
+  Installs the latest development version of the *NIM* compiler.

+* *rsync-update.sh*<br>
+  Compiles the latest *rsync* version.
+This is currently needed (as of Feb 2021) for running an *rsync* server proxied through *NGINX* (allowing certificate authentication.)

 # <a name="li"></a>Licence